seL4/util_libs/cmake-tool/README.md

 This structure means that the kernel is completely responsible for building itself, but exports the settings it used and the binaries it creates so that the rest of this build system can use it and build the final image.

-In this directory are the following filles
+In this directory are the following files:

  * `README.md` What you are reading
  * `default-CMakeLists.txt` An example CMakeLists.txt file that you could use as the CMakeLists.txt file in